The small, uninhabited islands of the Firth of Forth provide vital habitats for large colonies of breeding seabirds.

 Isle of May National Nature Reserve

-Isle of May is home to an incredible array of wildlife; more than 285 of bird species alone have been registered here.
-At the peak of the breeding season, the island provides home to about 250,000 seabirds including 45,000 pairs of Puffins.
-Other seabirds that breed on the island include Eiders, Fulmars, Guillemots, Kittiwakes, Oystercatchers, Razorbills, Shags, and various species of Gulls and Turns.
-There are also more than 200 Gray seals on the rocky coast of the island.
-While Porpoise, Dolphin and odd Whale can be seen in the waters surrounding the island.
+The Isle of May is an incredible wildlife haven, boasting an extensive variety of species.
+Over 285 bird species alone have been documented on the island.
+During the peak breeding season, the island becomes home to approximately 250,000 seabirds, including an impressive count of 45,000 Puffin pairs.
+Among the other seabirds that breed here are Eiders, Fulmars, Guillemots, Kittiwakes, Oystercatchers, Razorbills, Shags, as well as various species of Gulls and Terns.
+Additionally, the rocky coast of the island accommodates more than 200 Gray seals, while sightings of Porpoise, Dolphin, and occasional Whales are not uncommon in the surrounding waters.

-Boat trips to the Isle of May depart from Anstruther (Anstruther Pleasure Cruises and Osprey Anstruther) and North Berwick (Scottish Seabird Centre).
+To reach the Isle of May, boat trips are available departing from Anstruther (Anstruther Pleasure Cruises and Osprey Anstruther) and North Berwick (Scottish Seabird Centre).

 Bass Rock

-Bass Rock is home to the world’s largest colony of Gannets with more than 150,000 specimens.
-The sight of the ledges of the towering cliffs heaving with the nesting birds is a jaw-dropping experience.
-Literally.
-Then you have to remember to close your mouth quickly; thousands of birds are flying above you.
+Bass Rock is renowned as the world’s largest colony of Gannets, housing over 150,000 specimens.
+Witnessing the ledges of the towering cliffs teeming with nesting birds is an awe-inspiring sight that may leave your jaw hanging, quite literally.
+However, it is advisable to remind yourself to promptly close your mouth as tens of thousands of birds soar overhead.

 Sources